yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2021/index.md

 Series like Polaris (GCN 4.0), Pascal and older may offer support in their drivers but don’t provide a performance advantage, and in the case of Pascal, it reduces performance considerably (64 times slower than FP32).
 In those cases FP32 is used to emulate FP16, obviously resulting in no performance gains.

-This is the main reason our [Hardware Requirements](https://yuzu-emu.org/help/quickstart/#hardware-requirements) lists Gen 9.5, Vega and Turing cards, as the recommended GPUs.
+This is the main reason our [Hardware Requirements](https://yuzu-emu.org/help/quickstart/#hardware-requirements) lists Gen 9.5, Vega, and Turing cards, as the recommended GPUs.
 Maxwell v2, Vega, Gen9 and later series also offer `conservative rasterization`, a very useful feature that yuzu can take advantage of in the future.

 ## General bug fixes and improvements